-1. How should Frontex's mandate be understood?
-It clearly sets out a monitoring task for Frontex to ensure respect for human rights.
-For example, Article 34 of the Frontex Regulation 2016/1624 states that Frontex is required to establish "an effective mechanism to monitor the respect for fundamental rights in all the activities of the Agency."
-The ruling does not make clear what this means in practice.
+The central question is, how should Frontex's mandate be understood?
+Regulation 2016/1624 (‘the Frontex Regulation’) clearly confers a monitoring task on Frontex to ensure respect for human rights.
+Thus, Article 34 of the Frontex Regulation states that Frontex is required to establish "an effective mechanism to monitor the respect for fundamental rights in all the activities of the Agency."
+The General Court’s ruling leaves entirely unclear what that means in practice.
 For which activities can Frontex be held accountable, and to whom?
 In a Union based on the rule of law, power must be accompanied by accountability.
 That central question cannot be allowed to remain unanswered.

 Europe, are you watching?